Boxer-senator Manny Pacquiao to run for Philippine president

 Pacquiao is the president of the PDP-Laban faction led by him and Sen. Aquilino “Koko” Pimentel III.

-Earlier this month, another faction of the party nominated President Rodrigo Duterte as its vice presidential candidate, and Duterte’s former aide, Sen. Bong Go, as its presidential nominee.
+Another faction of the same party earlier this month nominated President Rodrigo Duterte to be its vice presidential candidate, and Duterte’s former aide, Sen. Bong Go, as its presidential nominee.

 Duterte, who is forbidden by the constitution from seeking a second six-year term, has accepted the nomination, but Go has declined to run for president.